ArturoGC06/WearOSAMLauncher/README.md

 ### Things to keep in mind:
 - Apple Music will think you don't have internet if the watch is using the phone connection via bluetooth, it will only work if the watch is connected to either Wifi or mobile data, although you should be able to download your music to listen it without connection.
-- This has been tested on One UI Watch 4.5 Wear OS 3, One UI Watch 5 Wear OS 4 and stock Wear OS 4 and it works fine, although Wear OS 4 is known to have made the adb pairing process harder.
-Stock Wear OS 3 and Wear OS 2 are currently untested, but it should work fine on Wear OS 3.
+- This has been tested on One UI Watch 4.5 Wear OS 3, One UI Watch 5 Wear OS 4 and stock Wear OS 2, 3 and 4 and it works fine, although Wear OS 4 is known to have made the adb pairing process harder.
 - At least on One UI Watch, Apple Music will crash if you try to open the music player from the watchface.
 Control the music from the app itselft.
 - If you find any bug help me fix it by opening an issue at the repo reporting it.
 - If this app is useful to you, you might want to [buy me a cofee](https://paypal.me/agcarbajo1), I'll be very greatful!